windbench/WEMEP/windconditions/windconditions.rst

 The `IEC 61400-15 working group <https://www.iec.ch/dyn/www/f?p=103:14:13217413763586::::FSP_ORG_ID:10314>`_ has recently defined a framework for a standardized reporting of the wind resource, energy yield and turbine suitability process:

-* The IEC 61400-15-1 complements IEC 61400-1 and 61400-3 in the reporting of site specific wind conditions and related atmospheric variables.
+* The IEC 61400-15-1 complements IEC 61400-1 and 61400-3 in the reporting of site-specific wind conditions and related atmospheric variables.
 * The IEC 61400-15-2 addresses the asessment and reporting of wind resource and energy yield.

 Whenever possible we shall use the definitions provided therein on relevant quantities of interest for flow model evaluation.
 The variables are integrated with a wind speed distribution that is representative of the design lifetime and they are defined at hub-height (:math:`z_{hub}`) unless otherwise stated.